Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 <h2 id='panther'> Create an AnnotationDbi Package for PANTHER</h2>

+We would like to see PANTHER annotation contained in a Bioconductor AnnotationDbi package.

 PANTHER is found <a href=http://www.pantherdb.org/>here</a>, and summarized:

 <blockquote>

 The PANTHER (Protein ANalysis THrough Evolutionary Relationships) Classification System is a unique resource that classifies genes by